-In bringing fresh eyes and ears to the business of buying and selling houses, we often hear from traditional real estate agents about the incredible value they offer customers.
+In bringing a fresh approach to the business of buying and selling houses, we often hear traditional real estate agents argue back about the incredible “value” they offer their clients.

-At the same time, these agents tell buyers not to worry about the 6% commission they typically charge because the seller will pay the cost on their behalf.
+At the same time, these agents tell buyers not to worry about the 2.5-3% commission they typically charge because the seller will pay the cost on their behalf (this is on top of the 3% a seller already pays to their listing agent, for a total commission of 6% of the sales price).

-But, if you think about it differently, that higher sales price ends up being a really big deal over time.
+But, if you think about it, that higher sales price ends up being a really big deal over time, especially when it gets bundled into the loan for a house.

 Let’s walk through it.

-That $15,000 difference equates to $42 a month over the course of a 30-year mortgage.
+That $15,000 difference equates to $42 a month across a 30-year mortgage.
 Tacking on a typical interest rate, that $15,000 turns into $27,000 over the life of the loan.
-That equals $75 per month with interest included.
+Your agent’s the commission boosts your monthly payment by about $75.
+That’s money that could otherwise be used to purchase a car, take vacations, or a put a child through college.
 Ouch.

 Maybe a better question would be: how would you feel if you had to cut a $75 check to your real estate agent every month for the next thirty years?